MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * Only the proximal part of the pubis is present among the prepared elements, but Migeod (1931a:95) says that "the ends" were found, implying that the distal portion was present, too.
 * Migeod (1931a:96) says that the left ilium was found, but also notes the presence of a flat bone 26½ inches by 25 in the region which we was unable to identify.
 It seems reasonable to think was part of the ilium.
 In any case, I have depicted the left ilium as present, since the right ilium is obscured in left lateral view.
 * Migeod (1931a:96) notes that, while many or all of the right-sided dorsal ribs were recovered, only some of those on the left were found.
 I have illustrated a representative sample of left dorsal ribs as being present.
+* Finally, for all of the material that remains in jackets awaiting preparation, I had to guess blindly what portion of the bones might be present.